-REMOVING MUFFLER
+REMOVING MUFFLER AND HEAT SHIELD

-1. Remove the two exhaust springs at the muffler/exhaust pipe juncture.
+1. Remove the four exhaust springs at the muffler/exhaust pipe juncture.

-The heat deflector under the right-rear fender has sharp edges and can cause serious injury if care is not taken.
+The heat deflector under the right-rear fender and around the muffler have sharp edges and can cause serious injury if care is not taken.

 2. Slide the muffler assembly clear of the holder pins.
 Account for the exhaust gasket.
+3. Remove the six cap screws securing the heat shield to the muffler.